danbulant/design/src/routes/posts/rust-basics/+page.md

 }
 ```

-{#if story}
 This is something I hit when trying to create an abstract syntax tree for my shell.

-{/if}

 To instantiate the struct, use the following notation (kind of similar to defining arrays in <abbr title="See sharp">C#</abbr>):